sami678-oss/inbotiq_auth/README.md

 Output Directory: Usually dist (for Vite) or build (for CRA).

-Important: Before deployment, change all hardcoded http://localhost:5000 URLs in the frontend components (LoginPage.jsx, HomePage.jsx) to your live, deployed backend API URL (e.g., https://inbotiq-backend-xkqs.onrender.com).
+Important: Before deployment, change all hardcoded http://localhost:5000 URLs in the frontend components (LoginPage.jsx, HomePage.jsx) to your live, deployed backend API URL https://inbotiq-backend-xkqs.onrender.com.

 🤝 Contribution